 Prior to each school year, each students’ course schedule is individually prepared based on the students’ current levels in each area and the students’ goals.

-Harbor Leadership Academy offers a comprehensive academic program, from developing essential fundamental and reasoning skills in our Preschool and Kindergarten students, to providing the highest levels of instruction to our high school students that gives them a competitive advantage in the college application process.
+Harbor Leadership Academy offers a comprehensive academic program, from developing essential fundamental and reasoning skills in our students, to providing the highest levels of instruction to our high school students that gives them a competitive advantage in the college application process.
 Small classes and individualized instruction and curriculum provide a non-threatening learning environment that makes learning Harbor students.
 As a result, our students have an opportunity to attain greater levels of understanding, which generally enables them to achieve outstanding scores on standardized examinations relative to state and national averages.

 Harbor recognizes that each student is unique and must find his or her individual pathway to academic, social, and emotional success.
 Following a careful review of the student’s data and academic history, an Individualized Holistic Education Plan is designed around the way each student learns best.